Overview

 Because cancer is a complex progressive disease, treating cancer pain is challenging.

-In general, 80 percent to 85 percent of patients do respond to narcotic treatment to manage the pain caused by cancer.
-Different techniques can help the 15 percent to 20 percent of patients who don’t respond to these regimens or who have serious side effects from these narcotic medications such as nausea, vomiting, sedation and constipation.
+In general, 80 to 85 percent of patients do respond to narcotic treatment to manage the pain caused by cancer.
+Different techniques can help the 15 to 20 percent of patients who don’t respond to these regimens or who have serious side effects from these narcotic medications such as nausea, vomiting, sedation and constipation.

 Such interventional pain management modalities aim to target the pain generators or the nerves that transmit the pain signals.
-Pain Management specialists can use diagnostic nerve blocks followed by therapeutic nerve blocks (ablations) to help patients.
+Pain medicine specialists can use diagnostic nerve blocks followed by therapeutic nerve blocks (ablations) to help patients.

-Nerve blocks can help identify pain generators by delivering a very small dose of the medicine directly to the nerve where the pain is generated or transmitted.
+Nerve blocks can help identify pain generators by delivering a very small dose of medicine directly to the nerve where the pain is generated or transmitted.

 Intraspinal drug delivery systems (IDDS) may be implanted in cancer patients to deliver the pain medications directly into the spinal fluid within the spinal cord.
 With IDDS systems the amount of medication is 1/300th of the equivalent of an oral dose.